yole/historical-paternosters/README.md

 sometimes misidentified.

 The goal of this project is to create a database of the Pater Noster translations published in collections that came out before 1800.
+For each translation, this database aims to:
+ * identify the language;
-For each translation, my goal is to identify the language, to track down the original source wherever possible, to specify the transmission history, and to annotate the differences between the versions of the same translation published by different authors.
+ * track down the original source wherever possible;
+ * specify the transmission history;
+ * annotate the differences between the versions of the same translation published by different authors;
+ * provide interlinear glosses;
+ * provide links to articles where a given translation is discussed or analyzed.

 The effort is currently actively in progress.

+### This Repository

 This repository contains the database of the specimens themselves (the `data` directory), as well as code to generate a public Web site from the database.
 The site is a work in progress